 Gerard M. Grigsby, PhD, LCPC, LPC

 I am licensed to practice professional counseling in Maryland and D.C.
 I earned my M.Ed. in Clinical Mental Health Counseling, as well as my Ph.D. in Counselor Education and Supervision, from Ohio University.
-I have several years of counseling experience, and I have worked in college counseling and community mental health settings, and I am excited to be transitioning into private practice full-time this year.
+I have several years of experience working in college counseling and community mental health settings, and I am excited to be transitioning into private practice full-time this year.

 I work with people who present with all sorts of concerns, including anxiety, depression, drug and alcohol use, life adjustment and transition, grief and loss, self-esteem, interpersonal conflict, and dating and intimate relationships.
 My lived experience gives me unique insight into issues related to sexuality, sexual identity, race-based stress, racial identity, and the challenges of navigating manhood and masculinity.
 I also help people who are interested in self-discovery and seeking opportunities to learn more about themselves and others.
 While I feel equipped to meet the needs of most people who seek my help, I find that I’m most energized when I’m working with clients who are motivated and invested in the therapeutic process.
 I work best with people who arrive with an open mind and a trusting heart and who are committed to making lasting, meaningful changes in their lives.

 My Approach to Therapy